aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 ##### 5. Add the **WebsiteURL** to CloudFormation _Outputs_

-Copy and paste the code below to _Outputs_ section of the CloudFormation template.
+Copy and paste the code below to the _Outputs_ section of the CloudFormation template.

 ```yaml
   WebsiteURL: